nwoltman/node-mysql-plus/README.md

 + `timestamp`

-There aren't any extra methods on this type, but there are some things you should be aware of with `timestamp` columns:
+There aren't any extra methods on this type, but there are some things to be aware of with `timestamp` columns:

 ##### NULL Timestamps